 How To Use the DigitalOcean Docker Application

 So you’d like to try out Docker to create and run some services as containers?
-Thanks to DigitalOcean’s one-click “application” installation, you can create a droplet with Docker pre-installed, running and ready to go!
+Thanks to DigitalOcean’s one-click apps, you can create a Droplet with Docker pre-installed, running and ready to go!

-See the Docker on Ubuntu 13.04 “application”?
-Select that, and you’ll create a droplet where all the steps for installing Docker on Ubuntu 13.04 are already complete.
+Select the Docker 17.09.9-ce on 16.04 (the version numbers might be higher by the time you read this article) option and you’ll create a droplet where all the steps for installing Docker on Ubuntu 13.04 are already complete.
 It’s a real time-saver and lets you dive right into trying out Docker.

 Open a shell to your droplet and log in as root.